andimarafioti/phaseRetrievalEvaluation/README.md

 ## Resources

 - On the main folder you will find all of the results from our experiments presented in the paper.
-This can be recreated with the scripts inside of the 'test stft parameters' folder.
+These can be recreated with the scripts inside of the 'test stft parameters' folder.
 - The paper will be available after going through peer-review.